alxtsg/OpenBSD-Namecheap-DDNS/README.md

 ## Description ##

-A small script for updating DDNS record on Namecheap.
+A small script for updating DNS records on Namecheap.
 Written for use on OpenBSD.

 ## Requirements ##